keanswon/momentum-trading/README.md

 ## Overview

-Simple S&P momentum trading strategy taken from algovibes (https://www.youtube.com/@Algovibes) and modified
+Simple S&P momentum trading strategy inspired by algovibes (https://www.youtube.com/@Algovibes) and modified

 ## What I Added

-I took the original code and idea from algovibes youtube.
-The strategy is simple: take the biggest gainers in the S&P 500 over the past year and holding them for one month.
+The original strategy is from algovibes on YouTube.
+It's pretty simple: take the biggest gainers in the S&P 500 over the past year and holding them for one month.

 I modified this strategy because I'm impatient.
 I do not want to wait an entire month, so I decided to change it to holding over